I Saw Berlin On The Strawberry Creek

-While the locals might accommodate BLM, they have far less sympathy for Black Bloc.
+But while the locals might accommodate BLM, they have far less sympathy for Black Bloc.
 The First Amendment and non-violence are still held in relatively high regard.
 Liberals on local radio stations are practically begging the anarchists to ignore Coulter.
 Anarchists probably realize that it’s the best strategy, but how does one continue being an anarchist without smashing windows and throwing objects at neoNazis?

 Here is a few words of wisdom from Joyce Carol Oates: